Why Save Logs?

-The P-ACP only has detailed logs for the 24 hours prior to the time which the logs are pulled, and less detailed information up to seven days.
+The P-ACP only has detailed logs for up to seven days of time, possibly less if it's a busy system.
 It is critical to pull the logs as soon as you notice a problem in your system to maximize the information available for diagnosis.

 Here's more information about the logs and the information we track.

-To save logs from a Paradigm Architectural Control Processor (P-ACP) you will need either a USB thumb drive, or a SD card (2GB or less).
+This method requires either a USB thumb drive (16GB or less), or a SD card (2GB or less).
 Both media types need to be formatted as FAT32.

 - Press the check mark to go to the Main Menu

 - Scroll to File Operations and press the check mark

 - Scroll to Save Log Files and press the check mark

 - Choose the Save to… for the correct media and press the check mark.
 This will place a file named “Paradigm_log1.tar.gz” onto your media.